estevopaz/DBBackup/README.md

 # DBBackup

-Easy remote (or local) database backup system
+Easy remote (or local) database backup system for PostgreSQL and MySQL (easily extensible to any other).

 It makes backups:
 - Monthly